salimkarbm/shipmate/Readme.md

 # Technologies used

-This project was Bootstrapped with with the following stack:
+This project is Bootstrapped with with the following stack:

 1. [Node](https://nodejs.org/en/) (Javacript runtime).
 2. [Express](https://expressjs.com/) (For creating endpoints, routing, and serving files).